twse/random-stuff/README.md

 5. Enter `about:credits` (Mozilla browsers) in the address bar or visit the page directly for non-Mozilla browsers by clicking the link at the beginning and the entry will appear with the last updated date being changed.

 ## Manually adding a name to Mozilla credits list using GitHub's web user interface
-This only works when committed and logged in as the last entry in the below owner list.
-Alternatively, the user can be added to the repository's collaborator list.
+Only works when committed and logged in as the last entry in the below owner list.
 You won't receive any emails when your name is added - this will only see your name, email and citation in the log.
-1. Go to the `credits` directory in the `mozilla/community-data` repository, click the `names.csv` file and the pencil at the top-right corner to edit it.
+1. Go to the `credits` directory in the `mozilla/community-data` repository, click the `names.csv` file and click the pencil at the top-right corner to edit it.
 2. Add your name at the end.
 3. Use the name &lt;email&gt;: "citation" format for the commit message replaced with your name, email and citation.
-4. Use the default option which will commit directly to the `master` branch.
+4. Use the default option (commit directly to the `master` branch).
 5. Enter `about:credits` (Mozilla browsers) in the address bar or visit the page directly for non-Mozilla browsers by clicking the link at the beginning and the entry will appear with the last updated date being changed.

 ## Mozilla credits list owners